cs1302uga/cs1302-ce20/README.md

      should _decrease_ the size of the main `ImageView` object by some fixed amount.

-     * If clicking this button causes the size to decrease to an amount such that a subsequent click would cause the `ImageView` size to become negatice, then disable the button.
+     * If clicking this button causes the size to decrease to an amount such that a subsequent click would cause the `ImageView` size to become negative, then disable the button.
 If the first button (i.e., for zooming in) is disabled, then enable it.